Goldfish are a true aquarium classic and are often the first choice for beginner fishkeepers.

 Telescope Eye Goldfish

-The telescope goldfish has been bred for many different body forms and colors, but the typical variety resembles a Veiltail with protruding eyes.
+The telescope goldfish has been bred for many different body forms and colors, but the typical variety resembles a veiltail goldfish with protruding eyes.
 They have wide dorsal fins and broad, trailing tails.

 Fringetail and Ryukin Goldfish

-They have a round and slightly humped body, with a very high dorsal fin and long, trailing tails.
+This goldfish species has a round and slightly humped body, with a very high dorsal fin and long, trailing tails.

-Other color forms that exist include: red, blue, and black.
+Other color forms that exist include red, blue, and black.

-The hood develops at 6 months of age and continues to grow as the fish grows.
+The lionhead’s hood develops at six months of age and continues to grow as the fish grows.
 It may even extend to the gill plates and cause problems with respiration.

 They have round bodies and short white fins.